tm-craggs/city-notes/CPU Notes.md

 Wait time - For each process the total time the process spent waiting to be assigned to the CPU.

 All these assume negligible overhead in creating and admitting of processes

+## First-Come First-Served

+- Selection Function: Under the FCFS policy, the steps are
+	- When a process is assigned to the CPU it runs till it terminates.
+	- When the running process terminates, the process that has been in the queue the longest is assigned.
+- Decision Mode:
+	- Non-preempti